+The studied areas can be found in Map below.
 Field Survey: No specific and regular routine survey was conducted but during the collection trip and visits to different locations of the different blocks and some private gardens and nurseries, the uses of these exotic garden annuals/perennials were known and recorded from 2016 - 2019.
-The information for medicinal uses were gathered as provided by the local people and mostly by the owners of thesegardens and nurseries, as presented in Table I.Some of these plants are very common in our residential localities of Haldia, Tamluk, Contai, Chandipur, Panskura, Mayna, etc. and the plants are also available as grown by the villagers and gardeners.
-Many of the plants as Ayapana triplinervis, Aerva javanica, Calendula officinalis, Catharanthus roseus, Celosia argentea, Coleus hadiensis, Eryngium gardens.
+The information for medicinal uses were gathered as provided by the local people and mostly by the owners of thesegardens and nurseries, as presented in Table A. Some of these plants are very common in our residential localities of Haldia, Tamluk, Contai, Chandipur, Panskura, Mayna, etc. and the plants are also available as grown by the villagers and gardeners.
+Many of the plants as Ayapana triplinervis, Aerva javanica, Calendula officinalis, Catharanthus roseus, Celosia argentea, Coleus hadiensis, Eryngium foetidum, Stachytarpheta jamaicensis and Tagetes erecta are very common in these gardens.

 Materials and Methods: All total 13 exotic garden plants have been studied and the information of their respective uses are hereby presented.
 The identity of each plant is confirmed by study of life specimen matching with different books and literatures as Bose et al.(1991), Anonymous (2004), Santhosha and Kar (2017), Chadha (2009), Heywood (1978), Staples and Harbst (2005) and Bose et al. (2006-2009).
 For each plant the presently accepted correct botanical name, synonyms/basionyms, if present, and the respective family names are provided.
 The local names in Bengali, with a few of Hindi and English are given.
 The native place and the distribution and occurrence are also provided for each plant.
-A short description,
+A short description, specially the vegetative features, a few floral